How to check if a home is at risk of flooding

 For Scottish homes, visit SEPA (Scottish Environment Protection Agency).

 The Land Registry also offers a facility that allows you to discover the flood risk of every property in England and Wales.

 Getting insurance for a home in a flood risk area can be difficult

 Insuring a home in an area that is designated as at risk of flooding can be difficult, but once a property has been flooded, expect premiums and policy excesses to increase.
 It is not uncommon for insurers to refuse to renew a policy or exclude flood cover following a flood claim.
 If you can get cover then policy excesses of up to £30,000 are not unheard of – as insurers have to take into account that the average cost of flood claim is between £20,000 and £40,000.

-Before you sign for a property, it’s wise to get a home insurance quote to avoid any nasty shocks.
+Before you sign for a property, it’s wise to get a quote for your holiday home to avoid any future nasty shocks and insurance problems.
+Insurers have access to a huge amount of data that will identify local flood risks.
 Check policy details carefully – paying attention to the excess and any flood exclusions.

 Trying to sell a home in a flood risk area

 Problems could also arise when trying to sell a home that is in a flood risk area, or one that carries a hefty flood insurance excess.
 It could be very difficult for a potential buyer to get a mortgage, which could make a property difficult to sell – thus reducing its value.

 Although owning a house in a flood area can have insurance and resale implications, there are specialist flood insurance brokers who can help, advises the National Flood Forum.
 Don’t be tempted to cut back on insurance, as you could face massive cleanup costs following a flood – at your expense.